 The New Convertible Note contains several embedded conversion features.
 The Company concluded that those conversion features require bifurcation from the New Convertible Note and subsequent accounting in the same manner as a freestanding derivative.
 The Company recognized a derivative liability of \$286,000 upon execution of the note agreement and such amount was included in the \$2,509,000 of debt discounts noted above.
 Subsequent changes in the fair value of these conversion features are measured at each reporting period and recognized in the consolidated statement of operations.
-The Company recognized no change in the fair value of the derivative liability during the three months ended March 31, 2023, and the balance of the derivative liability as of March 31, 2023 remained \$333,000.
+The Company recorded no balance of the derivative liability as of June 30, 2023 after the convertible note payoff in April 2023.

-On November 28, 2022, the Company entered into a waiver of rights (the "Waiver") with the Convertible Note Investor, pursuant to which the Convertible Note Investor agreed to waive certain prohibitions under the August Purchase Agreement with respect to the offering of units in December 2022 in exchange for the issuance by the Company, on the closing date of such offering, of an additional number of Series A warrants to purchase shares of Common Stock ("Series A Warrants") and an additional number of Series B warrants to purchase shares of Common Stock ("Series B Warrants") equal to the quotient obtained by dividing \$750,000 by the public offering price for the units sold in the offering (such Warrants, the "Waiver Warrants").
+On November 28, 2022, the Company entered into a waiver of rights (the "Waiver") with the Convertible Note Investor, pursuant to which the Convertible Note Investor agreed to waive certain prohibitions under the August Purchase Agreement with respect to the offering of units in December 2022 in exchange for the issuance by the Company, on the closing date of such offering, of an additional number of Series A warrants to purchase shares of Common Stock (the "Series A Warrants") and an additional number of Series B warrants to purchase shares of Common Stock (the "Series B Warrants") equal to the quotient obtained by dividing \$750,000 by the public offering price for the units sold in the offering (such Warrants, the "Waiver Warrants").

-In connection with the public offering the Company consummated on December 1, 2022 ("December 2022 Offering"), the Company issued 53,572 Series A Warrants and 53,572 Series B Warrants to the Convertible Note Investor (See Note 6).
+In connection with the public offering the Company consummated on December 1, 2022 (the "December 2022 Offering"), the Company issued 53,572 Series A Warrants and 53,572 Series B Warrants to the Convertible Note Investor (See Note 6).
 The Company's obligation to issue shares of common stock underlying the Waiver Warrants is expressly conditioned upon stockholder approval of all of the transactions contemplated by the August Purchase Agreement.
+At a Special Meeting of Stockholders held on January 24, 2023, the Company received stockholder approval of the transactions contemplated by the August Purchase Agreement.

 On February 1, 2023, the holder of the Convertible Note converted approximately \$708,000, a portion of the outstanding principal amount into 67,500 shares of the Company's common stock.
-In April 2023, the Company paid off the entirety of the outstanding balance of the Convertible Note - see Note 11 - Subsequent Events for additional information.